davidmvenegas/TodoApp/README.md

 # Todo App
-### A Boilerplate Expo Todo app for bootstraping other projects - written entirely in TypeScript
+### A Boilerplate Todo app for bootstraping other projects - built with Expo & TypeScript

 Comes with:
 - Navigation